Meeting Deceased Persons in a Transphysical Domain (Evidence of the Soul & Heaven from Near Death Experiences, III.C)

 Many patients undergoing clinical death are moved from the physical world to an other-worldly or heavenly domain.

 Some patients may experience two or more of these phenomena.
-Some patients who are greeted by deceased relatives do not recognize them because they died before the patient was born.
+Some patients who are greeted by deceased family members do not recognize them because they died before the patient was born.
 They often introduce themselves and reveal facts about themselves that the patients’ relatives or friends are subsequently able to verify.

 Though this kind of evidence is not veridical (because it can’t be corroborated as occurring during a patient’s clinical death by an independent source), it has probative circumstantial value – particularly because it occurs in so many different cases of near death experiences.